merri-bek-tech/merri-bek-tech/content/english/get-involved/volunteering.md

 ## What commitment is involved?

-Volunteering occurs in three-month long "sprints", with a cohort of other volunteers there for the same period.
+Volunteering occurs in three-month long cohorts with other volunteers there for the same period.
 This enables us to spend a bit of time setting context, give you space to work on an interesting project to improve technology in Merri-bek, and celebrate at the end.

 We'd like volunteers to hold off volunteering if they don't feel comfortable making a best-effort to be involved for three months.
 Of course in practice, life changes happen, and it's ok to pull out mid-cohort if necessary.